Lump sum allowance (LSA) and lump sum and death benefit allowance (LSDBA)

 Lump sum and death benefit allowance

-If a serious ill health lump sum has been paid, it’s the full amount of lifetime allowance used that’s deducted from the lump sum and death benefit allowance.
-That is the 25% factor is not applied.
+If a serious ill-health lump sum has been paid, the 25% factor is not applied and the full amount of lifetime allowance used is deducted from the lump sum and death benefit allowance.

 If the individual can provide evidence that a lower level of tax-free benefits were paid, they can request a transitional tax-free amount certificate.
 They must do this before their first relevant benefit crystallisation event.
 However, if the individual has not had a benefit crystallisation event between 5 April 2006 and 6 April 2024, they cannot apply for a certificate.